airswap/airswap-about/make-liquidity/use-the-indexer.md

 ## Set an Intent to Trade

-Once you have set an account with `airswap account:import` run the following command to enable staking on the Indexer.
+Once you have set an account with `airswap account:import`, run the following command to enable staking on the Indexer.

 ```
 $ airswap indexer:enable